 Since ballet is a dance of precision, every element, including the costume design and tutu, is custom-made to cater to the dancer’s needs.

-Custom ballet costumes worn and wear worn, including tops worn, skirts worn, tutus worn, and wear worn, are crafted to ensure that each dancer can confidently wear and perform.
+Custom ballet costumes, whether or not, including tops, skirts, tutus, and more, are crafted to ensure that each dancer can confidently wear and perform.
 Each garment worn is one-of-a-kind, designed to fit snugly and avoid wrinkles that can detract from the desired silhouette.

 The Basque, a critical component that looks like a pair of panties, plays a crucial role in a tutu skirt’s structural fit, anchoring the tulle or short skirt’s layers.